UMT 20x25 black / N38 - board holder

 - They do not lose their strength (of the magnet).
 After about 10 years, their strength decreases by only ~1% (theoretically),

-- Key role in advanced technologically fields – find application in HDD drives, electric drive mechanisms, medical equipment or other modern machines.
+- Key role in advanced technologically fields – are utilized in hard drives, electric motors, medical devices and various technologically advanced devices.

 Disadvantages of neodymium magnets: